MechanicalRock/mechanicalrock.github.io/_posts/2021-12-25-02-serverless-rpc-simple-service.md

 It probably goes without saying but you will need an AWS Account if you wish to deploy the sample service.
 The following article is available to help with this you require it: [How do I create and activate a new AWS account?](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)

+All code for this tutorial may be found [here](https://github.com/matt-tyler/ledger-one).

 # Install Go

 This steps involved will vary depending on your Operating System.
 For those on Linux or OSX, this will probably mean installing it via your package manager.
 For all my examples I will be using Go 1.16.x, but any version with Go Module support should be fine.
 Further Go installation instructions are available [here](https://golang.org/doc/install).